PixelsCommander/OnlineJS/README.md

 Assign <code>window.onlineHandler</code> or <code>window.offlineHandler</code> functions to handle status changes.

-Also you can change window.onlineCheckURL to your own one to be independent.
+Also you can change <code>window.onlineCheckURL</code> to your own one to be independent.

 Just look at index.html example in repo!